The Myth of Free Speech

 Reality Check

-To see the real limits of speech, we must go back to Thomas Hobbes.
-In his masterpiece, Leviathan, Hobbes had a key insight into human nature.
-He saw man as a fundamentally vulnerable creature.
+In his masterpiece, Leviathan, he saw man as a fundamentally vulnerable creature.
 His state of nature assumed total equality in that regard.
 The weakest person has the strength to kill the strongest, either by “secret machination” or by confederacy with others.
 This universal capacity for violence is the basic foundation of the state.
-We surrender our rights to a common power, building deterrence against the war of all against all.
+We surrender our rights to the Leviathan, the state, hoping to build deterrence against the war of all against all.

 In my view, this is absolutely true, and it is also the most honest limit on the freedom of speech.
 Yes, the United States government will not arrest you for saying something provocative.
 But that legal guarantee does not magically disarm a guy who didn’t like what you said.